addyosmani/backbone-fundamentals/backbone-fundamentals.md

 var compiled_template = _.template( $('#mainViewTemplate').html() );
 ```

-With RequireJS and the text plugin however, it's as simple as saving your template into an external text file (say, `mainView.html`) and doing the following:
+With RequireJS and the text plugin however, it's as simple as saving the same template into an external text file (say, `mainView.html`) and doing the following:

 ```javascript
 require(['js/app', 'text!templates/mainView.html'],